censorship-no-archive/ceno1/doc/CeNoProtocol.md

 ### Special Headers

-Every response written by CeNo client should have a `X-CeNo-Proxy` header set with the value `yxorP-oNeC-X`.
+Every response written by CENO client should have a `X-CENO-Proxy` header set with the value `yxorP-oNeC-X`.

 ## Protocol

 The cases described here do not account for interaction with the User requesting a page.
-We assume that CeNo client will continue to serve a "please wait" page until it has received a bundle, and that it serves the bundle once it has been received and a request for it arrives.
+We assume that CENO client will continue to serve a "please wait" page until it has received a bundle, and that it serves the bundle once it has been received and a request for it arrives.